joerick/pyinstrument/README.md

 `PYINSTRUMENT_PROFILE_DIR = 'profiles'` to your settings.py.
 pyinstrument will profile every request and save the HTML output to the folder `profiles` in your working directory.

+##### Using FlameGraphs #####

+If you want the FlameGraph html output instead of the nested call stack output, set `PYINSTRUMENT_USE_FLAME = True` to your settings.py. pyinstrument will render the FlameGraph output for individual requests, and record those to the profile directory, if that's enabled.

 #### Python ####